EPRV-RCN/RVData/README.md

 git push origin feature_branch_name
 ```

 3) Setup a pull request from your feature branch into the project level develop branch.
 Use the *Pull requests* menu item on the top bar of github.com.
-Be sure that the pull request points into the **EPRV-RCN/RVdata develop** branch.
+Be sure that the pull request points into the **EPRV-RCN/RVdata _develop_** branch.
 This will trigger a review request.
 Two reviews from the core development team are required before merging.

 4) Iterate with reviewers as needed, using the pull request to capture discussion comments.
-Once the reviewers approve the pull request, the original author is responsible for merging. **If you encounter a merge conflict, ask for help.
-DO NOT PROCEED**
+Once the reviewers approve the pull request, the original author is responsible for merging. **If you encounter a merge conflict, ask for help. _Do not proceed_**